JulieAnnMeng/code_B/README.md

 ## Introduction to the project

-This is a a simple web project, built to showcase Julie Meng's programming capibilities.
+This is a a simple web project, built to showcase Julie Meng's programming capabilities.
 It uses React.js front-end and Ruby on Rails back-end.
 PostgreSQL is also used along with BCrypt for authentication.
 The application has been deployed onto Heroku and is available here: https://code--b.herokuapp.com/

 ## Installation